xapple/autopaths/README.md

 `autopaths` is a python package for dealing with file paths and automation.

-It has many convenience methods that apply to directory paths and/or file paths and contains several submodules that are useful when building pipelines.
+It has many convenience methods that apply to directory paths and/or file paths.
+The package contains several submodules that are useful when building pipelines.
 See below for examples and documentation.

 ## Prerequisites

 Since `autopaths` is written in python, it is compatible with all operating systems: Linux, macOS and Windows.
-The only prerequisite is `python3` (which is often installed by default) along with the `pip3` package manager.
+The only prerequisite is `python3` (which is often installed by default) along with the `pip3` package manager (or any other package manager).

 To check if you have `python3` installed, type the following on your terminal: